dkim3110/c_mkproj/README.md

 # Runs 'make clean', then rebuilds with '-g'.

 make test
-# Builds 'bin/tester' from 'tests/*.c', links it against the library objects (everything in 'build/' except 'main.o'), and runs it.
+# Builds 'bin/tester' from 'tests/*.c', links it against the library objects (everything in 'build/' except 'main.o'),
-# Only available on projects made with '--plus' or beyond.
+# and runs it.
+Only available on templates '--plus' and beyond.
 ```

 ## Credits